daormar/debasher/doc/design_doc_resident.md

   limit, and files are created at the first append, so there are no empty segments.
 Nothing rotates when a round captures the state: that would couple the brain thread to the readers to save, at most, one segment of disk.
+- **Startup, counters, pruning and cap (decided 2026-09-20).**
+  - *Counters.* `next_pos = max(last complete record, processed_upto) + 1`, found by reading only the last
+    segment that has a complete record.
+A segment with no complete record (only a torn fragment) is deleted at startup: the next record reuses its position, so a new segment would collide with its name, and the fragment holds nothing.
+  - *Startup order in `run()`:* load the latest checkpoint, `restore_state`, `initialize_runtime`, recover the log, replay the `DATA` records with `pos > processed_upto`, start the threads.
+With no checkpoint the state is the default one and `processed_upto` is 0, so the whole log is replayed.
+  - *What replay checks.* It starts at the last segment whose name is at most `processed_upto + 1` and fails loudly if the log starts above `processed_upto + 1`, if the positions from there on are not consecutive, if a segment does not start where the previous one ended, or if a line that ends in a newline does not parse.
+A log with no records is not an error, because it cannot be told from a log that was lost (the sequence numbers of G5 detect that later).
+A log whose last record is below `processed_upto` is not an error either, since everything in it is already in the checkpoint: the numbering then continues after `processed_upto`.
+  - *Cap.* `INPUT_LOG_MAX_BYTES` (renamed from `MESSAGE_LOG_MAX_BYTES`, 100 MiB by default) is per node
+    and kept in memory, so checking it costs nothing (before, every message listed the directory and called `stat` on every file).
+Exceeding it raises in the reader thread before anything is written, like any other death of a thread. `INPUT_LOG_SEGMENT_BYTES` (4 MiB by default) is the size at which a segment is closed.
+  - *Pruning.* After each checkpoint is saved, whole segments other than the last one are deleted when the next segment starts at or below the `processed_upto` of the oldest retained checkpoint plus one.
+    That value is read from the JSON of the oldest retained checkpoint on every round: measured cost 12 ms for 0.9 MB, 115 ms for 9.3 MB and 1.16 s for 95 MB, about a quarter of the cost of writing it (63 ms, 477 ms, 4.9 s), so no state is kept in memory for it.
+A checkpoint that cannot be read aborts the prune with an error.
+Pruning runs on the brain thread under the same lock as the appends.
+  - *A failed write poisons the log.* After any failed append the log refuses more appends until the process restarts.
+Measured with a real short write (`RLIMIT_FSIZE`): the third record wrote 50 bytes and raised `EFBIG`, the fourth failed too, and a fragment of 50 bytes stayed at the tail.
+With a transient error (a full disk, not reproduced here) another reader thread could otherwise append behind the fragment and bury it in the middle of the file, where replay rejects it.
+With the rule, the fragment stays the torn tail of its segment, every reader thread dies with the same error, the heartbeat stops and the `Supervisor` relaunches the node.
 - **`CLOSE`**: the reader ends its loop on it and hands it to the brain thread like any other item, so it is logged, the port leaves the barrier's pending set, and the heartbeat does not count a reader that ended on `CLOSE` as dead.
 This replaces the marker file proposed before.